 Mathematics majors acquire solid foundations in differential and integral calculus, as well as basic concepts of algebra and modern geometry.
 Students are introduced to classical subjects such as complex and real analysis, abstract algebra, number theory, and topology.
 Students interested in applications of mathematics to social and physical sciences may pursue courses in numerical methods, theoretical mechanics, probability, dynamical systems, and differential equations.

-Mathematics majors at NYUAD attain a breadth of knowledge within the field, pursue their own interests in math electives, explore the role of mathematics as an applied discipline, and undertake a Capstone project.
+Mathematics majors at NYU Abu Dhabi attain a breadth of knowledge within the field, pursue their own interests in math electives, explore the role of mathematics as an applied discipline, and undertake a Capstone Project.
 The major offers a rigorous and broad foundation in mathematics through eight required courses:

 Mathematics majors who choose to take Multivariable Calculus with Applications to Economics (for example because they plan to major in both Mathematics and Economics) must take either Analysis 2 or Vector Analysis.
 Students select two electives.
 To attain greater depth in analysis or algebra, students choose Abstract Algebra 2, Vector Analysis, Analysis 2, or Complex Analysis.
 The second elective must be a course in applied mathematics, such as Numerical Methods, Cryptography, Mathematical Modeling, or Introduction to Game Theory.